Bay Area/ San Jose

 How big is the payoff?

-Bank of America’s internal economic analysis points to measurable spending spikes around major sporting events, with its data showing elevated card activity in host-city neighborhoods during prior tournaments.
-The research suggests clear short-term boosts in local spending.
+Bank of America's internal economic analysis points to measurable spending spikes around major sporting events, with its data showing elevated card activity in host-city neighborhoods during prior tournaments.
+A separate Bank of America Institute report cited in the San Francisco Business Times suggests expectations for significant international visitor turnout.
 Independent economists, however, urge some skepticism, noting that academic reviews of mega-events repeatedly find that headline economic gains are often smaller, temporary or simply shifted from other local spending.
-Work by researchers, including Robert Baade and Victor Matheson, cautions that promoters’ estimates can overstate long-term benefits for host communities.
-The Bank of America Institute and academic analyses by Baade and Matheson offer sharply contrasting views on the net impact.
+Work by researchers, including Robert Baade and Victor Matheson, cautions that promoters' estimates can overstate long-term benefits for host communities.

 What local businesses should watch